Mallku2/redex-into-coq/README.md

 Source code of Redex2Coq.

-This is the source code of Redex2Coq: a tool to automate the translation of Redex models into a (hopefully) semantically equivalent model in Coq, and to provide tactics to help in the certification of fundamental properties of such models.
+This is the source code of Redex2Coq: a tool to automate the translation of Redex models into a semantically equivalent model in Coq, and to provide tactics to help in the certification of fundamental properties of such models.
 The work is heavily based on a model of Redex's semantics developed by Klein et al. [1].